Wei-Parker-Guo/RayTracer/README.md

 # Render Results
 1. All the logs are recorded in logs.txt in raytracer.exe's directory.

-2. Render result of the default stanford bunny scene with basic lambert materials and shadow rays:
+2. Render result of the default stanford bunny scene with basic lambert materials and shadow rays with two directional lights:

 <p align="center">
   <img src="docs&images/render_result_standford_rabbit_lambert_shadow.jpg">